Charles Brantley Aycock: Personal life

 Aycock married Varina Woodard, daughter of Baptist lay minister and farmer William Woodard and Delpha Rountree Woodard, in 1881.
 They had three children together: Ernest Aycock, Charles Brantley Aycock, Jr., and Alice Varina Aycock.
-His two sons from this marriage died in childhood.
-His daughter from this marriage went on to marry the writer Clarence Hamilton Poe.
-Aycock's wife died on July 9, 1889.
-On January 7, 1891 he married his late wife's sister, Cora Lily Woodard.
+Ernest and the younger Charles died in childhood, while Alice went on to marry the writer Clarence Hamilton Poe.
+Varina died on July 9, 1889.
+On January 7, 1891, he married her sister, Cora Lily Woodard.
 They had seven children: William Benjamin Aycock, Mary Lily Aycock, Connor Woodard Aycock, John Lee Aycock, Louise Roundtree Aycock, Frank Daniels Aycock, and Brantley Aycock.

 White supremacy campaigns

 In 1898 and 1900, Aycock was prominent in the Democratic Party's "white supremacy" campaigns.
 Aycock's involvement with the Wilmington insurrection of 1898 is chronicled in an official state commission report.
 "Planned violence to suppress the African American and Republican communities grew into unplanned bloodshed.
 The frenzy over white supremacy victory, incessantly repeated by orators such as Alfred Moore Waddell and Charles Aycock, simply could not be quieted after an overwhelming and somewhat anticlimactic election victory."
 Aycock was reportedly not present in Wilmington the day of the insurrection.

-In 1899, the heavily Democrat state legislature of North Carolina passed a suffrage amendment to the state constitution.
-This amendment added a poll tax and literacy test, as well as a grandfather clause to avoid disenfranchising poor white voters.
-Aycock supported the amendment, and urged legislatures to submit it to a popular vote in an August election - moved up from November.
-In the same election, Aycock ran for governor against Republican Spencer B. Adams.
-On the campaign trail, his supporters displayed one of the rapid-fire guns from the Wilmington insurrection of 1898 and Aycock regularly appeared with Red Shirts.
+In 1899, the heavily Democratic state legislature of North Carolina passed a suffrage amendment to the state constitution.
+This amendment added a poll tax and literacy test intended to prevent black voting, and a grandfather clause to avoid disenfranchising poor white voters.
+Aycock supported the amendment, and urged legislatures to submit it to a popular vote in an August election, moved up from November.
+In that election, Aycock ran for governor against Republican Spencer B. Adams.
+On the campaign trail, his supporters displayed one of the rapid-fire guns from the Wilmington insurrection and Aycock regularly appeared with Red Shirts.

 In the 1900 North Carolina gubernatorial election, the suffrage amendment was confirmed and Aycock was elected governor.
 He reportedly won 60% of the vote, but this was in part due to voter fraud.
-In several counties the number of votes for Aycock exceeded the number of eligible voters by several hundred.
+In several counties, the number of votes for Aycock exceeded the number of eligible voters by several hundred.

 Governor

 As governor, Aycock became known as the "Education Governor" for his support of the public school system.
 It was said that one school was constructed in the state for every day he was in office.
-He was supposedly dedicated to education after watching his mother make her mark when signing a deed.
+He supposedly dedicated himself to education after watching his mother make her mark, rather than a signature, when signing a deed.
 Aycock felt that no lasting social reform could be accomplished without education.
-He supported increased salaries for teachers, longer school terms, and new school buildings; "690 new schoolhouses erected, including 599 for whites and 91 for blacks."
+He supported increased salaries for teachers, longer school terms, and new school buildings: "690 new schoolhouses erected, including 599 for whites and 91 for blacks."